protocol/FilecoinGreen-tools/0002-FGTP-REC-Location-Matcher.md

   * What location data should we store along with REC purchases to facilitate this?
   * In the near-term, we are expecting to have REC location and amount be available at an EWF endpoint, for example [here for f01234](https://zero.energyweb.org/api/partners/filecoin/nodes/f01234/transactions)
 3. Spatial resolution

+## What are the outputs
+True / False whether the consumption and generation match

+## Proposed Solution
 *  The goal here is to make sure that the generation and consumption are on the same power grid.
 No good across-the-board standard exists for this right now
   *  One easy solution is political boundaries: ie country (if the country is reasonably small) or state/province
   *  The best solution would look similar to [European bidding zones](https://eepublicdownloads.entsoe.eu/clean-documents/events/2018/BZ_report/20181015_BZ_TR_FINAL.pdf) which are intended to reflect physical electric transmission constraints.
   *  In the US, [eGRID regions](https://www.epa.gov/egrid) are a good solution.
 Also see [eGRID maps here](https://www.epa.gov/egrid/maps)
   *  This configuration may need to be updated over time

-## What are the outputs
-True / False whether the consumption and generation match

-## Proposed Solution
-*If you're interested in tackling this, please propose something!*

 ## Implementations and Artifacts
 No implementations

 ## Relevant Background
-See inputs above
+See above

 Also for the US, see [grid interconnections](https://www.eia.gov/todayinenergy/detail.php?id=27152) and [system operator / balancing authority](https://www.ferc.gov/sites/default/files/2020-05/elec-ovr-rto-map.pdf) data.